njwongzhe/njwongzhe/Linux/README.md

 Syntax | <command> > <fileName>               | Capture command output and write into a file in currect working directory and overwrite the original text.
 Syntax | <command> >> <fileName>              | Capture command output and write into a file in currect working directory and not overwrite the original text.

-Syntax | cat <fileName>                       | View contents of the file in currect working directory.
+Syntax | cat <fileName>                       | Display contents of the file in currect working directory.
-Syntax | cat <fileName> <fileName>            | Display combined outout of two file in current working directory.
+Syntax | cat <fileName> <fileName>            | Display combined output of two file in current working directory.

 Syntax | mv <originalFileName> <newFileName>  | Rename an file in current working directory.
 Syntax | cp <originalFileName> <copyFileName> | Copy an file in current working directory.